mortenoh/python-uvx-example/README.md

   ```

 - **`uvx`**: The `uvx` tool handles the fetching of the code from the specified Git repository (`git+https://github.com/mortenoh/python-uvx-example`), sets up a temporary virtual environment, installs dependencies defined in `pyproject.toml`, and then executes the specified script (`python-uvx-example`).

-## Contributing

-Contributions are welcome!
-If you have suggestions for improving this example or find any issues, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (if one exists, otherwise assume MIT).